pesho-K/osm-tiles-docker/README.md

 - Optionally pre-generate tiles: `render`
 - Serve pre-generated (if available) and dynamically generated tiles from **Apache**, **renderd** and **mapnik** via a **Leaflet** interface: `startservices`
 - Serve exclusively pre-generated tiles from **Apache** via a **Leaflet** interface: `startweb`
+- Update the PostgreSQL database with the latest OSM maps available

 ## Background